FocusedDiversity/synaptiq-coding-assessments/react/README.md

   - left arrow key to decrease the date by one day
   - right arrow key to increase the date by one day
 - You can use the Escape key to close the Date Picker panel if it is open

+### Date List Features & Capabilities

+- Lets a user select a date from list

 ---